infermedica/symptom-checker-chatbot-example/README.md

 This flag is raised when the engine reaches conclusion that enough is known or there have already been too many questions to bother the user further.

-This toy bot also allows you to finish earlier and see what the current outlook was.
-To do so, reply to a question with an empty string (just press enter).
-You'll see what the current hypotheses were, although these will have been based on incomplete knowledge and may well be unreliable.

 Below is an example session.

 ```